DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 	This section enables pre-canned list of views for the data factories with the Diagram view as the center of the universe viz. recent activity windows, failed activity windows, in-progress activity windows.

-1. Double-click on the top margin of the **LogCsvFromBlob** dataset.
+1. Double-click on the top margin of the **WebsiteActivityBlob** dataset.
 Notice a calendar shows up with the activity windows highlighted.
 Click on the calendar' dates to see how it highlights the corresponding activity windows.

 	![Activity Calendar](Images/ex3task3-activity-calendar.png?raw=true "Activity Calendar")

 	_Activity Calendar_

+	The Colors represent the following status of your job:
+	- <font color='#DAA520'>Yellow </font>: Pending on data slice
+	- <font color='#ADFF2F'>Light Green</font>: In Progress
+	- <font color='#008000'>Green</font>: Completed Successfully
+	- <font color='#FF0000'>Red</font>: Unsuccessful run
+	- <font color='#696969'>Grey</font>: Not scheduled for those dates.

 	You have the ability to view the data factory in terms of activity windows in pipelines.
 Makes it easier to monitor, browse activity windows with fewer clicks.
 Showcases activity run details with all the attempts corresponding to each activity window.
 Allows you to view activity executions in calendar view, or a hover over a dataset.